 Eng.
 Matthew Joseph Nandirio is the Founder of walkingsolar.

-After graduating from the University of Houston in 2002, matt started working as an electrical and electronic engineer for several multi-national solar energy companies.
+After graduating from the University of Houston in 2002, matt started working as a Solar Electrical Engineer for several multi-national solar energy companies.

 He has a wide range of experiences including solar system requirement analysis, planning, maintaining, debugging and even solar device development through research.